EncoreDevLabs/blog/_posts/2017-12-25-homekit-pi-thermostat.markdown

 ## Homekit and Homebridge

-To make our thermostat work with Siri and the Home app we need to run a Homekit server and add the accessory to our Home.
-Thanks for [Homebridge](https://github.com/nfarina/homebridge) it is easy to implement your own homekit server on a Raspberry Pi by simply installing homebridge node module globally and installing any accessories plugins as well.
-In our case we would need to install the [homebridge-pi-thermostat](https://github.com/ankurp/homebridge-pi-thermostat) plugin and configure the settings in the homebridge and accessories settings in the `~/.homebridge/config.json` file.
-This homebridge-pi-thermostat plugin implements the logic to turn ON and OFF heating and cooling system based on the desired temperature and mode set via the Home app in iOS and comparing that with the reading of the current temperature coming from the DHT22 temperature sensor attached to the Raspberry Pi.
+To make our thermostat work with Siri and the Home app we need to run a Homekit server on our Raspberry Pi that broadcasts to the network that this is a Thermostat accessory.
+Thanks for [Homebridge](https://github.com/nfarina/homebridge) it is easy to implement your own homekit server on a Raspberry Pi by simply installing `homebridge` as a node module and installing any homebridge accessories plugins as well.

+In our case we would need to install the [homebridge-pi-thermostat](https://github.com/ankurp/homebridge-pi-thermostat) plugin to make our Raspberry Pi be known a smart Thermostat accessory to the Home app on iOS.
+This homebridge-pi-thermostat plugin implements the logic to turn ON and OFF heating and cooling system based on the desired temperature and mode set via the Home app in iOS.
+This plugin is also incharge of reading the current temperature coming from the DHT22 temperature sensor attached to the Raspberry Pi and based on temperature change it will either start or stop the heating/cooling system.

 ![Home App Thermostat Accessory Auto Setting](/assets/article_images/2017-12-25/home-app-thermostat.png)